irahorecka/gardenofrecipes/recipes/md/marinated-fryer-for-frying.md

 # Marinated Fryer for Frying

 Julie Davis’ recipe — a friend since 1972.
+This is very good.

 ## Ingredients